starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 **No one has reported being banned for it.**

+## Can I use Macros with remote play
+AFAIK NO for PS4KMA

+But maybe try https://github.com/komefai/PS4Macro or https://github.com/evilC/AHK-ViGEm-Bus

+I cant be more helpful as I dont use macros for remote play

 ### Can this invalidate my Playstation warranty?

 From the PS4 License agreement (checked 2020.11.24)